semrush/intergalactic/website/docs/components/input-tags/input-tags-code.md

 :::

-## Input with DropdownMenu for tag filtering
+## Select for tag filtering

-In this example, selected options from the dropdown menu are wrapped in tags within the input field.
+In this example, selected options are wrapped in tags within the input field.

 ::: sandbox

 <script lang="tsx">
-  export Demo from './examples/input_with_dropdownmenu_for_tag_filtering.tsx';
+  export Demo from './examples/select_for_tag_filtering.tsx';
 </script>

 :::